 Since a few weeks there is the GDPR compliance team, which takes care of the GDPR-compliance of WordPress.
 The goal is to provide understandable privacy policies for website owners, guidelines for plugin developers and documentation about GDPR requirements.
 The team is also working on privacy tools to be integrated into WordPress core by Mai .

 Criticism of the Gutenberg editor continues

-WP Tavern editor Jeff Chandler reports his experience with the Gutenberg editor after an extensive testing period.
+WP Tavern editor Jeff Chandler reports his experience with the Gutenberg editor after an extensive test phase.
 His main criticism is the lack of compatibility with various plugins.
 His summary: "If this version of Gutenberg were merged into WordPress today, it would be a disaster.
 It's clear that the project has a long way to go before being considered for merge into core".
 As with many Gutenberg articles, the discussion in the comments is well worth reading.

 Only 2 weeks left until the WordCamp Retreat

 The session schedule for the WordCamp Retreat is set.
 On Friday there will be three parallel tracks with a total of 12 sessions.
 Contributing and a BarCamp are scheduled for Saturday.
 Sunday morning will also feature a variety of sessions.
 The special thing about the retreat format: apart from the lectures, there will be joint (outdoor) activities.
 If you want to be there from the 4th to the 6th Mai , secure yourself one of the last tickets!

 "Is WordPress Secure?
 That Depends on You."

 Design tips for more inclusivity

 We often forget that other people may perceive their environment quite differently than we do.
 To keep this in mind as a web designer, Steven Lambert advises looking at each design through different "accessibilitylenses".
-Each of these lenses (e.g. animation and effects, colours, keyboard or readability) stands for certain questions that you should ask yourself in order to identify possible problems and implement accessibility in the best possible way.
+Each of these lenses (e.g. animation and effects, colors, keyboard or readability) stands for certain questions you should ask yourself to identify possible problems and implement accessibility in the best possible way.